Bualadh Bos – The Cranberries Live

 Bualadh Bos (English: Clap your Hands) – The Cranberries Live is a live album from the Irish band The Cranberries, released by Island Records on 10 November 2009.

+Critical reception

+Editors at AllMusic rated this album 4 out of 5 stars, with critic Mark Deming writing that this album has "the group performing most of their best-known songs for enthusiastic fans".

 Track listing

 Chart performance

 Bualadh Bos – The Cranberries Live peaked at #29 in Greece and #99 in Mexico.